 A good home interior design is achieved through the flawless integration of design principles and carefully curated materials.
 The materials you pick for your home are critical for a well-functioning and aesthetically pleasing home, and they will define your home’s overall durability and character.
 So, homeowners should exercise caution when selecting materials to add to their home and conduct extensive research before making a decision.
 Here’s an insight into what you should think about during the decision-making process.

-1.Your Home Design Style
+1. Your Home Design Style

-When selecting surface materials, take into account the elements that they will be exposed to and whether they can withstand the potential damages.
+When selecting surface materials, take into account the elements that they will be exposed to and whether they can withstand the potential damage.
 As a good rule of thumb, manmade materials such as tiles are great for wet areas, sintered stone surfaces are excellent for the kitchen and dining room, while natural stones and hardwood should ideally be kept within dry zones such as the living room and bedroom.

 All materials come with varying lifespans and maintenance needs.
 Some may need special attention, while others can be easily maintained with a simple wipe every once in a while.
 Your choice of material should also be made based on whether you’re willing to put in the effort to keep it in tiptop condition; some homeowners may prefer easy-to-maintain materials to keep chores to a minimum, while others may not mind the extra work.
 Some of the easiest to maintain materials are stainless steel, vinyl, sintered stone, and quartz.